 - Only one of the courses used for credit in a candidate's program can be taken from the 500 series of courses.

 - At least two-thirds of the courses used for credit in a candidate's program must be taken from the 600 and 700 series.

-- no more than half the courses may be taught by the supervisor(s)
+- No more than half of the courses used for credit may be taught by the candidate's supervisor.

 - At least half of the courses used for credit must normally be Faculty of Engineering courses.